 Forget the latest fad of “books” and set fire to ye olde newspaper, because there’s no better way to discover the mysteries of our weird and wonderful world than through a brilliant, blow your mind and knock your socks off, TV documentary.
 In many ways, documentaries are the book of the small screen and, luckily for us, TVNZ OnDemand’s library is heaving with must-sees.

-They’ll make you laugh, they’ll make you cry, and they’ll make you the coolest person to talk to at parties and a valuable quiz team member thanks to your unyielding knowledge about the latest sexbot trends.
+They’ll make you laugh, they’ll make you cry, and they’ll make you the coolest person to talk to at parties.
 Whatever your taste, there’s a doco for you: sports, politics, true crime, and my own personal fave, the timeless love-conquers-all story, Harry and Meghan: Truly Madly Deeply.

 Because who doesn’t want to be smarter in this crazy old world of ours?
 Get ahead of the sexbot curve and unleash your inner, profound genius on these bizarre, brilliant offerings: